mattmccormick/docs/craigslistlifecycle_md.md

  In the "Published" stage, your ad is able to be viewed and searched for by the public.
 Visitors viewing your ad will be able to respond.
 <br>
 ###Renewed
  Renewing an ad pushes your ad to the top of the search results.
-This helps your ad be near the top of all the postings, and be more likely to view and respond to your ad.
+This helps your ad be near the top of all the postings.
+It also increases the likelihood that your ad will be viewed and receive responses.
 Ads can be renewed approximately 48 hours after posting.
 If you have Rooof set to automatically renew your ads, the software will check routinely to see what ads are able to be renewed.
 <br>
 ###Expired
  An ad expires after a set amount of days from the original posting (usually 30 days).
 Once an ad has expired, you can choose to repost the ad.
 If you have Rooof set to automatically repost your ads, the software will check routinely for ads that can be re-posted.